 To reduce mercury exposure:

-• Avoid fish that are high in mercury, such as shark, swordfish, orange roughy, bluefin, and bigeye tuna (see this chart by the U.S. FDA).
+• Avoid fish that are high in mercury, such as shark, swordfish, orange roughy, bluefin, and bigeye tuna (see this chart by the U.S. FDA and consult your state guidance).
+Note precautions for pregnancy.

 • Do not use imported skin lightening, acne treatment, or anti-aging creams unless you are certain that they do not contain mercury.